gkdevops/ansible-code/README.md

 # ansible-code

-This repository contains Exercises to understand the Ansible Automation.
+This repository contains Exercises to understand the Ansible Automation